 Banshee – King’s Island

-What makes this roller coaster so scary is its inverted track, which means that you’re swinging from the track above you instead of riding in a car.
-It’s also the world’s longest inverted coaster and comes with plenty of loops and inversions, making it unpredictable and completely terrifying.
+What makes this roller coaster so scary is its inverted track.
+This means that you’re swinging from the track above you instead of riding in a car.
+It’s also the world’s longest inverted coaster.
+In addition, it comes with plenty of loops and inversions, making it unpredictable and completely terrifying.